runely/calendar-homey/README.md

 - **Event ends** - *will trigger when any event ends*
 - **Event ends in** - *will trigger when any event ends in when specified*
 - **Event changed** - *will trigger when any of the previously synchronized events have been changed (after sync)*
+- **Event added** - *will trigger when a new event is created in one of your synced calendars*
+    - **Will trigger when these requirements are met:**
+        - The created events start time is inside the current datetime frame beeing synced in
+        - The created event is created within the last 24 hours

 ### Conditions
 - **Specific event is ongoing** - *will check if specified event is|isn't ongoing*